paulscherrerinstitute/ecmccfg/hugo/content/manual/general_cfg/verify_dc_timing_position_compare.md

 moving the DC shift into the approximately 200 us range improved stability.

 Adding more EtherCAT slaves can also move host send/receive timing because the frame length and topology change.
-This should not change a correctly queued EL2252 DC event, but it can expose marginal lead-time or DC-shift settings.
+A correctly accepted EL2252 DC event should still execute at the queued DC `startTime`; that hardware event is not expected to become random just because the frame is longer.
+What can change is the software-side margin before the event is queued, and therefore the measured position result.
+This is most visible in acceleration/deceleration regions, where the target crossing depends on the assumed position, velocity and acceleration at the scheduling cycle.

 When results are unstable, check: